 Cells are the smallest individual structures that possess all of the qualities formally associated with being alive.
 In fact, a significant fraction of the world's living things, the prokaryotes (the Bacteria and Archaea domains), consist of only a single cell.
 This implies that even the most basic cells must have a few specialized functions.

-The cells of the Eukaryota domain, which include animals, plants and fungi, have almost everything prokaryotic cells have and then some (cell walls are usually an exception, although plant cells share this feature with bacteria).
+The cells of the Eukaryota domain, which include animals, plants, protists and fungi, have almost everything prokaryotic cells have and then some (cell walls are usually an exception, although plant cells share this feature with bacteria and some fungal cells).
 Eukaryotic cells have a number of exquisitely specialized internal structures, with the endomembrane system, including the membrane sacs known as vesicles, being among the most prominent.

 Structure of Cells: Prokaryotic vs. Eukaryotic

 Prokaryotes are organisms that have cells lacking internal membrane-bound structures.
 They do possess the four features common to all cells:

 - Deoxyribonucleic acid (DNA): The nucleic acid that serves as the genetic material of life on earth.

 - Cell membrane: A phospholipid bilayer around the outside of the cell.

 - Cytoplasm: The gel-like substance that fills the space inside cells and serves as a place for reactions and other processes to occur.

 Prokaryotic cells make only a limited number of proteins and have no compelling need for the endomembrane system of eukaryotes, which is necessary to process proteins manufactured in the cell.